Fantastic penthouse apartment in a totally renovated property in Pasaje Concepció, next to Paseo de Gracia.

 The apartment is completely refurbished with designer furniture and perfectly equipped with all the appliances, including washer-dryer.

-It has 50m2 plus 52m2 of terrace, and is distributed in 1 double bedroom, 1 bathroom and kitchen open to the living-dining room.
+It has 53m2 plus 28m2 of terrace, and is distributed in 2 double bedrooms, 2 bathrooms and an open kitchen to the living-dining room.

 Maximum design, elegance and comfort in the centre of Barcelona.